Tuesday, May 21, 2013

 Vivitar 135mm f/2.8 Auto Telephoto Close Focusing

-Read on for the scoop on the lens with the maximal moniker, the "Vivitar 135mm f/2.8 Auto Telephoto Close Focusing".
+Read on for the scoop on the "Vivitar 135mm f/2.8 Auto Telephoto Close Focusing".
+I'll abbreviate that moniker to Vivitar 135 CF for convenience.
+Click through to Flickr for larger images.

 Vivitar 135mm f/2.8 Auto Telephoto Close Focusing

-The build on the Vivitar 135/2.8 CF is solid with no wiggle, all metal and glass in a decisive tool.
+The Vivitar 135 CF is a solid lens of all metal and glass.
 The rubber knurled focus area is wide and easy to use.
 The helicoid has a long throw.
 One full revolution of the focus ring takes us from infinity focus to 1:3 magnification, this number clearly marked on the barrel behind the grip.
 Another half-turn takes us to the maximum magnification of 1:2.
 This gives us lots of control in the near-macro range where we most need it.

 Vivitar 135mm f/2.8 Auto Telephoto Close Focusing